mohsinkhn/EasyLearn/README.md

 # EasyLearn
 This repository is for Auto Machine learning project in collaboration with Happiest Minds.

 **The idea behind this project is to provide utilities to data scientist for quick prototyping of machine learning models.
-The utilities should provide levels of automation from generating single model in one command to having function transformation of a column in data.**
+The utilities should provide varying levels of automation from generating single model in one command to having function transformation of a column in data.**

 Following are guiding principles for this repository:
  1. Easy integration with `pandas`, `sklearn`, `numpy` and `scipy`